tlwilliams895/gis-devops/src/studios/aws-EC2-basics/index.rst

 Once this service definition is in place, set the service to start automatically on boot with systemd using the ``systemctl`` utility and also start now::

   (On remote server)
-  $ sudo systemctl enable airwaze
-  $ sudo systemctl start airwaze
+  ubuntu$ sudo systemctl enable airwaze ubuntu$ sudo systemctl start airwaze

 And you can view the logs for the service with ``journalctl``.::

   (On remote server)
-  $ journalctl -f -u airwaze.service
+  ubuntu$ journalctl -f -u airwaze.service

 Configure Security Group